 What is a Pay-What-You-Can Café (or Community Kitchen)?

-- A Pay-What-You-Can Café is a full-service restaurant where all guests, regardless of their ability to pay, can enter and receive a healthy, delicious meal in a welcoming community.
+- A Pay-What-You-Can Café is a restaurant where all guests, regardless of their ability to pay, can enter and receive a healthy, delicious meal in a welcoming community.
 There are individual cafes across the country, each representing their community in their own ways.

 Are there others?